nataliapatrucco/CV/README.md

 - Azure

 **Project: EY ATTG TransferPricing**\
-Develop new features, fix and mantain an app for EY to track and calculate transfer prices for our client`s control.
+Develop new features, fix and mantain an app for EY internal use to track and calculate transfer prices for their clients.

 _Tech stack:_